anna-side-projects/Bubaku-converter/README.md

-For dayz modding, converts bubakus from old format to new format
+For dayz modding, converts bubakus from old format to new format.
+Takes file path as argument